kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Here is a comprehensive timeline of Philippine history to understand this enigma of a country.

-### Pre-Hispanic, When Living Was Easy
+## Pre-Hispanic

 <!-- - <span class=year>50,000 BC</span>Mrs. *Homo luzonensis*, who lives in a modest cave in northern Cagayan Valley, nags her husband from sunrise to sundown for more fruits and nuts. -->

-- <span class=year>40,000 BC</span> Escaping the tiger-infested jungles of China, Nognog and his Negrito clan arrive on the islands after paddling across the Batanes Strait.
+- <span class=year>40,000 BCE</span> Escaping the tiger-infested jungles of China, Nognog and his Negrito clan arrive on the islands after paddling across the Batanes Strait.
 They find the islands’ jungles relatively pleasant, with only giant pythons to deal with.

-- <span class=year>20,000 BC</span> Mr. Tabon man prepares a tasty meal of roasted bats and tarsier head soup just outside his cave in southern Palawan while watching the spectacular sunset of the West Philippine Sea marred by Chinese Coast Guard boats on the horizon.
+- <span class=year>20,000 BCE</span> Mr. Tabon man prepares a tasty meal of roasted bats and tarsier head soup just outside his cave in southern Palawan while watching the spectacular sunset of the West Philippine Sea marred by Chinese Coast Guard boats on the horizon.

-- <span class=year>3,000 BC</span> Standing on the coast of mainland Asia, Moana and her Austronesian kin embark on a great journey to colonize each and every island of Southeast Asia and the Pacific Ocean.
+- <span class=year>3,000 BCE</span> Standing on the coast of mainland Asia, Moana and her Austronesian kin embark on a great journey to colonize each and every island of Southeast Asia and the Pacific Ocean.
 The laziest and least adventurous of them settle on the first islands they see: the Philippine archipelago.

-### 1500s: Uninvited, the Spanish Let Themselves In
+- <span class=year>900 CE</span> Hindu-Buddhist polity of Tondo is founded on the northern shores of Pasig River in Luzon.
+The settlers later build the Smokey Mountain, the biggest landfill in the Srivijavan Empire where territories near and far can dump their trash.

+- <span class=year>1240</span> Arabs introduce Islam to Sulu, where it spread througout the archipelago.
+Native Filipinos who keep several wives and slaves now have a religious justification for it.

+- <span class=year>1258</span> Muslim principality of Manila is founded on the southern shores of Pasig River.
+The name comes from the manila folders and envelopes which grow on manila trees abundant in the area, trade in which brings modest prosperity to the fledgling settlement.

+- <span class=year>1300</span> Motorcycle-riding Indian usurers, frustraded by the Filipino natives’ propensity to forget their debts, introduce the Brahmic writing script Baybayin to the islands to have a clearer record of who owes how much.

+## Spanish Colonization (1521-1898)

+Uninvited, and with the help of cannons, guns and bayonets, the Spanish gently persuade the natives to abandon their heathen ways and embrace Jesus Christ.

 - <span class=year>1521 March</span> Out of nowhere, explorer Ferdinand Magellan lands on Limasawa Island in Southern Leyte and invites the natives to a bible study.
 The natives have no idea what on Earth is going on but they join anyway because there are free snacks.

-- <span class=year>1521 April</span> Rajah Humabon of Cebu, not realizing what nasty diseases the Europeans brought with them, performs the Blood Compact with Magellan.
-He trades his two wives in return for some trinkets.
+- <span class=year>1521 April</span> Rajah Humabon of Cebu, not realizing what nasty diseases the Europeans brought with them, performs the blood compact with Magellan.
+He trades two of his wives in return for some trinkets.

 - <span class=year>1521 April</span> Datu Lapulapu, fed up with Magellan's bullshit, hacks him to death when he lands on Mactan Island.
 Magellan's maggot-infested corpse makes the first circumnavigation of the globe when it reaches Spain on September the following year.

-- <span class=year>1565</span> Miguel Lopez de Legazpi arrives in Cebu with four ships and 380 men and gently persuades Rajah Tupas at gunpoint to accept Jesus Christ as his savior, in case he might die prematurely from an accident or God knows what.
+- <span class=year>1565</span> Miguel Lopez de Legazpi arrives in Cebu with four ships and 380 men and exhort Rajah Tupas at gunpoint to accept Jesus Christ as his savior, in case he might die prematurely from some accident or God knows what.
 Rajah Tupas sort of agrees.

 <!-- - <span class=year>1570</span> Legazpi's men together with their Visayan allies battle Rajah Sulayman of Manila.   -->

 - <span class=year>1574</span> Famished after months of seafaring and looting, Chinese pirate Limahong raids Manila for some decent fried rice and dim sum.
 He runs amok after finding nothing but sinigang and pinakbet.

 - <span class=year>1593</span> The Dominicans print the *Doctrina Christiana*, the first ever publication in the islands.
 Later, they also secretly print the country’s first erotic novel *Biag ni Lam-ang* which they only share among themselves.

-### 1600s: The Spanish Make Themselves at Home

 - <span class=year>1600</span> The Igorots, who came to the islands when nobody was watching, begin building the rice terraces in the Cordilleras.
 They immediately apply for inclusion as UNESCO World Heritage Site.